lawlist/lorg-calendar/README.md

         (setq buffer-read-only nil)
         (erase-buffer)
         ;; horizontal rows
-        (calendar-for-loop j from 0 to 3 do
+        (lawlist-calendar-for-loop j from 0 to 3 do
           ;; vertical columns
-          (calendar-for-loop i from 0 to 2 do (calendar-generate-month
+          (lawlist-calendar-for-loop i from 0 to 2 do (calendar-generate-month
               ;; month
               (cond